1805 O-112 R2 Draped Bust Half Dollar

 Obverse 7 (Second Marriage)

 This is another the other rather common 1805 marriage.
-There aren't any documented MS examples from recent records but there are many XF and AU appearances.
+There has only been 1 MS example from recent records but there are many XF and AU appearances.
 The O-112 does not seem to be as common as the 111, but it is still readily available.
 The late die state develops some neat characteristics as well that commands a premium.

 NGC Graded VF25.
 Cool old envelope toning.
 I would grade it myself a VF30.
 It seems to be missing the majority of its edge lettering, but a cracking would be required to be certain.
 As described by Heritage:All letters in E PLURIBUS UNUM are readable, and the lavender-gray surfaces are free from blemish.
 Considerable design detail is present.
 A pleasing VF Draped Bust type coin.